VI. ACADEMIC INTEGRITY: POLICIES & PROCEDURES

 If the Adjudication Committee determines that the allegations do warrant further investigation and adjudication, the members will so notify the Investigative Officer.

 The Investigative Officer will send written notice to the student that an investigation has been initiated.
 This notice will include the names of the Standing Committee members who have been appointed to the Adjudication Committee.
-The student will be informed that he or she has five (5) business days to (a) request an opportunity to meet with the Adjudication Committee and (b) to submit a written response to the allegations, not to exceed ten (10) typewritten pages.
+The student will be informed that they have five business days to (a) request an opportunity to meet with the Adjudication Committee and (b) to submit a written response to the allegations, not to exceed ten typewritten pages.
 A copy of this response will be provided to each member of the Adjudication Committee.

 At the discretion of the Dean, a representative from the Office of University Counsel may serve as an advisor to the Standing Committee or any Adjudication Committee.